Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Valentine’s Day Art Lesson Ideas

-My students get so excited for Valentine’s Day Art Lessons and are always begging to create Valentine themed artwork.
+My students get so excited for Valentineโ€™s Day Art Lessons and are always begging to create Valentine themed artwork.
 I am not fond of creating crafts, so I created artist-inspired lessons with an art history connection.
-I brainstormed artists or genres with a style that can make a connection to the Valentine’s Day imagery.
+I brainstormed artists or genres with a style that can make a connection to Valentine’s Day imagery.
 In this case, I began brainstorming non-objective and abstract artists.
 The list of artists I came up with for my lessons includes: Wayne Thiebaud, Jim Dine, Piet Mondrian, Gustav Klimt, Bridget Riley, Romero Britto, Henri Matisse and the Japanese art of Notan.
 Here’s some of the art lesson ideas I came up with!
-Elementary lessons are first and there’s a couple upper middle school/elementary lessons at the end.
+Elementary lessons are first and there’s a couple upper elementary/middle school lessons at the end.

 The Best Valentine’s Day Art

-Hands down I think Wayne Thiebaud is the best artist for Valentine’s Day inspired lessons because he spent most of his career painting sweet treats.
+Hands down I think Wayne Thiebaud is the best artist for Valentineโ€™s Day inspired lessons because he spent most of his career painting sweet treats.
 He is known for painting cakes, chocolates, candy and pies.
 In addition, Thiebaud is known for using bright colors and incorporating cast shadows and shading to create 3D forms.
 My first thought was conversation hearts.
 I teach my students how to draw a 3D form and a cast shadow.
 Students also learn how to create tints and shades to create the illusion of a 3D form.
-This is a perfect lesson for upper elementary or middle school.

 Valentine's Day art idea inspired by Jim Dine